If you’re considering alternative courses like CAIA after CFA exams, you’re in luck.

 Is reattempting under the CAIA Stackable program allowed?

-Yes, if a candidate has previously failed CAIA Level 2 under the CAIA Stackable (pilot) program, they can retake CAIA Level 2 by re-registering and pay the $450 retake fee.
+Yes, if a candidate has previously failed CAIA Level 2 under the CAIA Stackable (pilot) program, they can retake CAIA Level 2 by re-registering and pay the $450 retake fee (this increases to $795 from Sep 2023 onwards).
 No further application to the Stacker program is required.

 Upon passing CAIA Level 2, the candidate will be able to apply and join CAIA Association and obtain the CAIA Charter.
 Stackable Program participants will have full access to the same membership benefits as all CAIA Association members.